 The Salem Beer Works (278 Derby St) is a microbrewery with seasonal brews (yes, they will have Pumpkin-flavoured!).
 Quite popular is one of their year-round beers, the Bluebeery, a golden ale served with real blueberries floating up and down like a lava lamp.
 Gulu-Gulu offers one single cask of locally-brewed ale on the first Thursday of every month.

-While not as prolific as, say, Boston’s theatre district, the Salem Theatre Company (90 Lafayette St) often put on one-woman shows, musical revivals and original plays, many of which they put out casting calls for.
+Salem Theatre Company (90 Lafayette St) are busily pumping out original plays, musical revivals, micro-theatre and one-man shows.
+And, given the calibre of graduates jumping in from the university’s award-winning theatre programme, it’s easy to see why they often sell out.
 In October, they offer short spooky plays at the Customs House (Derby St & Pickering Wharf).
 Tickets cost anything from $5 to $20 depending on the production.

 There are plenty of historical tours floating around, but the longest-running one is Derby Square Tours (215 Essex St).
 Run by local historian Jim McAllister, this tour deals more with the actual, tangible history of the city.